Appropriate roles: Co-sell solution admin

 - Provide the required listing and document information on the Co-sell > Solutions page.

 - For Consulting Service solutions (aka Marketplace offers) of the any Solution type, have at least one solution partner designation in Microsoft Cloud Partner Program.

-Business Applications independent software vendors (ISVs) must:
+Business Applications independent software vendors (ISVs) must complete the following step:

 - Have ISV Connect program enrollment for Dynamics 365 apps on Dataverse and Power Apps and Dynamics 365 Operations Apps solutions.

 Any offer published through the commercial marketplace developer program in Partner Center is eligible for co-sell-ready status if co-sell-ready requirements are met.